breadboard-ai/breadboard/packages/breadboard/docs/fodder/happy-path.md

 Both boards and nodes follow the same inputs/outputs pattern.
 A good way to think of is as more atomic, indivisible units of functionality compared to boards.

-To make this more concrete, let's add this bit of code just before the `recipe` invocation:
+To make this more concrete, let's add this bit of code just before the `board` invocation:

 ```diff
 +const reverse = code(({ text }) => {